Are you looking for a rapid comparison between Gutenberg vs Elementor?

 - It’s designed in a way that lets you create content by simply adding and arranging blocks.

-- It has a number of blocks like texts, images, tables, buttons, etc
+- It has several blocks like texts, images, tables, buttons, etc

 - Gutenberg editor supports the drag and drop function to move and rearrange content.